Skip to main content

 Remove the doc from the navigation menu (sidebars.ts file).

-If you're deprecating one solution in favor of another (like in our Nginx and Nginx (Legacy) example), you may also want to add a note in the new doc stating the legacy solution has been deprecated.
-Check with a SME to be sure.
+If you're deprecating one solution in favor of another (like in the above Nginx and Nginx (Legacy) example), you may also want to add a note in the new doc stating the legacy solution has been deprecated.
+Check with a subject matter expert to be sure.

 It can take months for an old URL to drop from Google search engine results.
-If you run into a scenario where you need to hide a page immediately from Google, open a GitHub Issue and provide the details for our site admin.
+If you need to hide a page immediately from Google, open a GitHub Issue and provide the details for our site admin.

 Status